 An alternative action for a website you no longer enjoy could be to make the site available for sale.
-By selling a website while it is successful, you would not have wasted multiple hours and years of effort.
+You would not have wasted multiple hours and years of effort by selling a website while it is successful.
 You can reward yourself for your efforts and dedicated work.

 I do not have experience selling a website, although I have considered taking that action with another site.